mod-audio/lv2bm/README.md

                             impulse:    1 sample spike 100Hz, 0dBFS
                             sawtooth:   Sawtooth wave 100Hz
                             triangle:   Triangle wave 100Hz

+    -o, --output FILE     Write the plugin outputs to a FLAC file.
+The generated file contains the audio using the default values of controls.

     -V, --version         Print program version and exit.